 Light from above

-The DanioVision Observation Chamber already includes a light source from beneath, which provides IR-light for optimal tracking of larvae, and a white light to use as a stimulus (at over 30,000lux this light is perfectly suited to elicit a startle response).
+The DanioVision Observation Chamber already includes a light source from beneath, which provides IR-light for optimal tracking of larvae, and a white light to use as a stimulus (max 10,000 lux, suitable for startle response and mimicing daylight).
 However, some studies (e.g. on photobiology*) require the more ‘natural position’ of light: from above.
 Also, certain affected fish may experience conflict from their innate orientation systems (photoreceptors, lateral line, vestibular system) when exposed to light from beneath.
 Other species such as aquatic worms, have ventral photoreceptors and can flip and swim upside down when presented with light from below, further indicating the need for a top-down light system.

 Different colors in DanioVision

 With the Toplight Unit, you can easily incorporate color stimulation into your experiments.
-You can pick the colors that fit the aim of your study, and the behavior and zebrafish strain of interest.
+You can pick the colors that fit the aim of your study, and the behavior and zebrafish strain of interest, or use the other side with white LED lights (max 30,000 lux).
 The Max.
 F. Perutz Laboratories/University of Vienna (Austria) use different wavelengths to stimulate groups of photoreceptors that have response peaks specific to certain wavelengths.
 Using light of a particular color helps narrow down the number of receptors that respond, in order to focus on the relevant ones.

 Zebrafish see color